What we saw during Tuesday’s Seahawks training camp

 With Brown, as well as Cedric Ogbuehi (biceps) and Jamarco Jones (back spasms) out, rookie Stone Forsythe again worked at left tackle with the starters.

-Forsythe may well be in line to start the preseason opener Saturday against the Raiders in Las Vegas as coach Pete Carroll said Ogbuehi’s injury “is going to take a couple weeks, probably.’’
+Forsythe might well be in line to start the preseason opener Saturday against the Raiders in Las Vegas as coach Pete Carroll said Ogbuehi’s injury “is going to take a couple weeks, probably.’’

 Guards Gabe Jackson and Damien Lewis, meanwhile, got rest days, which had Seattle going with Phil Haynes and Jordan Simmons as the starting guards.